Hanns Martin Schleyer: Involvement in the Nazi Party

-During World War II Schleyer was drafted and spent time on the Western Front.
-After an accident, he was discharged and appointed president of the student body in Prague.
-In this position he met Bernhard Adolf, one of the German economic leaders in the Protectorate of Bohemia and Moravia, who brought Schleyer to the industrial association of Bohemia and Moravia in 1943.
+In this position, he met Bernhard Adolf, one of the German economic leaders in the Protectorate of Bohemia and Moravia, who brought Schleyer to the industrial association of Bohemia and Moravia in 1943.
+The association was responsible for Aryanization and the procurement of slave laborers.
 Schleyer became an important deputy and adviser to Bernhard Adolf.
-On 5 May 1945, Schleyer escaped from the city shortly after the start of the Prague uprising.
+Schleyer and his wife were given accommodation in houses seized from Jewish residents during their time in Prague.
+In 1944, they moved to a seized villa estate in Bubeneč, after the previous inhabitant, SA-Obersturmführer Friedrich Hermann Klausing, had committed suicide in wake of the revelation that his son had been an orchestrator in the 20 July assassination plot against Hitler.
+On 5 May 1945, Schleyer and his family escaped from the city shortly after the start of the Prague uprising.